 - A physical exam. - A weight check. - With your consent, an antibiotic eye ointment will be placed in your baby's eyes within the first few hours after birth.
-This eye treatment will help to prevent infection. - Also, a vitamin K injection will be given to your baby to prevent bleeding and help with blood clotting.
+This eye treatment will help to prevent infection. - With your consent, a vitamin K injection will be given to your baby to prevent bleeding and help with blood clotting. - With your consent, a Hepatitis B vaccine will be given to your baby.